sbaeumlisberger/VirtualizingWrapPanel/GettingStarted.md

 More installation options can be found [here](https://www.nuget.org/packages/VirtualizingWrapPanel/).

-Then add the follwing namespace to the xaml files, where you want to use package:
+Then add the following namespace to the xaml files, where you want to use package:
 `xmlns:vwp="clr-namespace:WpfToolkit.Controls;assembly=VirtualizingWrapPanel"`

 ### Basic usage